timsu1104/3DVC_Project/README.md

 ## Introduction
 This repo contains source code of Final Project of the course 3D Visual Computing 2022.

+I use Fast R-CNN to generate boxes and Frustum PointNet to segment the instances.

 ## Step 1.
 Preparing Data
 To prepare the data, we generally obey the process of origin.
 Here are the steps: